automl/MODNAS/README.md

 The ```search_spaces``` folder contains the definition of the search spaces search spaces nasbench201, mobilenetv3, hardware aware transformers

 The ```predictor_data_utils``` and  ```hypernetwork_data_utils``` folder contains the pretrained predictors and hypernetworks respectively

+The ```baselines``` folder contains the scripts to run the synetune baselines for different search spaces.

 ### Dataset preparation